BigDataforYou/movie_recommendation_workshop_1/README.md

 ## Attribution

-This README is adapted from the [PurpleBooth][https://gist.github.com/PurpleBooth] available at [https://gist.github.com/PurpleBooth/109311bb0361f32d87a2]
+This README is adapted from [PurpleBooth](https://gist.github.com/PurpleBooth), available at [README-Template.md](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2).